Lesson 2: Intro to the Paradigm for the Liberal Arts Tradition

 The illustration below summarizes the PGMA progression set forth by Kevin and Ravi.
 Philosophy and theology (P and T) are also part of their paradigm for upper school education, but they are introduced in the upper school and continued into university education.

-- How did Sayers’ and Lewis’ works which sparked the renewal of classical Christian education differ in content as it relates to the Trivium?
+- How did Sayers’s and Lewis’s works which sparked the renewal of classical Christian education differ in content as it relates to the trivium?

 - How is theology a servant queen of the sciences of natural philosophy, moral philosophy, and divine philosophy?